 There’s nothing like the smell of fresh coffee in the morning.
 However, if you’re not storing your coffee correctly, it can lose its flavor and freshness fast.

-In this blog post, we’ll discuss what causes your coffee go bad, how you can store your coffee to keep it fresh, and when you should throw your coffee out.
+In this blog post, we’ll discuss what causes your coffee to go bad, how you can store your coffee to keep it fresh, and when you should throw your coffee out.
 I know I hate to throw out coffee too, but sometimes it has to be done…

 What Causes Coffee To Go Bad?